 Apps can’t guess what ethnicity or nationality you are based on your picture

 It is not possible for an app or software program to tell you where your ancestors were from.
-While there are lots of cellphone apps, and even websites, that promise they can tell our ethnicity from a photo, it just isn’t possible for it to be accurate.
+While there are lots of cellphone apps, and even websites, that promise they can tell our ethnicity based on looks from a photo, it just isn’t possible for it to be accurate.

 Most of us have varied ancestry with our ancestors coming from many countries around the world.
 For example, my great-great grandparents were born in a half-dozen different countries.

 To demonstrate how inaccurate cellphone apps are at estimating ethnicity, I decided to try out a popular app called Gradient.
 It’s not free, but there is a free trial that you can sign up for.

 First, I’ll post my ethnicity estimate based on my photo, and then I will post my ethnicity estimate based on my DNA below.

 I’m not picking on this particular app – just so we are clear.
 In fact, it’s the most accurate one of all of the applications that I tried using my photograph.